Szymon Hołownia: Private life

-His wife, Urszula Brzezińska-Hołownia, is a MiG-29 jet fighter pilot and a first lieutenant in the Polish Air Force.
-They have two daughters (as for 2022).
-He graduated from the Social High School in Bialystok.
-He studied psychology at the Warsaw School of Social Psychology but failed to complete his degree.
+Hołownia is married to Urszula Brzezińska-Hołownia, a Mikoyan MiG-29 jet fighter pilot and a first lieutenant in the Polish Air Force.
+They have two daughters, Maria and Elżbieta (as of 2022).
+He graduated from the Social High School in Białystok.
+He studied psychology at the Warsaw School of Social Psychology but did not complete his degree.

 He is a Roman Catholic.
 Before getting married, Hołownia had been in the Dominican Order twice and was about to take the monastic ordination.
+In January 2020 he was denied communion by a priest of the Carmelite Church of Warsaw due to his political views; Hołownia denounced the event on Facebook, leading the Archdiocese of Warsaw to issue an official apology, stating that the priest had broken Church regulations.